-The ISM compiles these figures and compares them against previous numbers to produce a PMI that many investors consider the benchmark for the economic health of the manufacturing sector.
+The ISM compiles these figures and compares them against previous numbers to produce a PMI that many investors consider the benchmark for the economic health of the industry sector.
 An index of 50.0 represents no change in overall activity from the previous month.
 Numbers above or below 50.0 indicate growth or contraction, compared to the previous measurement period.
-The ISM’s PMI has proved useful to the point that the model has been duplicated in other parts of the world, such as China, as a measure of economic health.
+ISM’s PMI has proved useful as other countries have duplicated the model around the world.
+China did so as a measure of economic health.

 China’s Two PMI Measures Tell Slightly Different Stories, Both Positive

-There are actually two PMI figures that reflect Chinese manufacturing activity.
+There are actually two PMI figures that reflect China’s industrial activity.
 The country’s National Bureau of Statistics polls larger manufacturers with a resulting emphasis on state-owned enterprises.
 Beijing’s Caixin Media Company puts together an alternative manufacturing PMI, focusing on smaller, private service sector companies.

 Taken together, analysists note these numbers indicate the larger and state-owned manufacturing concerns continue to hold more steadily, while smaller and privately held operations are still experiencing some erosion.
 Some analysists reason the figures show that China’s stimulus efforts appear to be working, and the fairly ambitious growth targets can still be met.

 Getting Involved in China with Expert, Effective Help